 Email template (EmailTemplate)

-Template for an email message that contains the standard attributes of an email message.
+Template that contains the standard attributes of an email message.
 An email template typically includes fields that insert data from specified entity attributes.
 An email template can be linked to a specific entity when it is created so there can be an internal dependency on the entity.
-A global email template is not associated with a specific entity, but it may have published dependencies on entity attributes used to provide data.
+A global email template isn’t associated with a specific entity, but it may have published dependencies on entity attributes used to provide data.
 A process (workflow) frequently is configured to send an email using an email template creating a published dependency with the workflow.

 Field security profile (FieldSecurityProfile)